 - Residential Aftercare Program is a six to nine month Christian discipleship program offering men a safe environment in which to grow spiritually while healing from addiction and other destructive behaviors.

-- Enriched Living Center a residential program for adults with mental illness.
+- Enriched Living Center is a New York State licensed, 52 single-room residential program for adult men and women with mental illness.

 - Learning Center where men and women can work on academic and vocational skills, and set healthy life goals while working to remove barriers to employment.